williamblair/PSYQ_cplusplus/tuto7/README.md

 Next, we apply our cube's individual translation via RotTrans(), specifically to local_transform's .t data member.
 The cube's individual rotation is applied to local_transform via RotMatrix().
+This is in contrast to previous samples, where our local translation and rotation were applied to our internal MATRIX, 'mat'.

-Our input light_angle and local_transform is used to calculate the light matrices.
-As done previously.
+Our input light_angle and local_transform is used to calculate the light matrices as done previously.

 Next, the Set\* functions are called as usual to apply our matrices for use by the GTE.
 The rest of the cube drawing is done as normal, noting we changed the primitive color calculation